-It’s a great start and I personally have a SEMrush subscription, but not nearly as in-depth (artificial intelligence, advanced tuning) as MarketMuse and I primarily use it for site audit projects (backlink analysis, broken links, etc…).
+It’s a great start and I personally have a SEMrush subscription, but not nearly as in-depth (artificial intelligence, advanced tuning AI platform) as MarketMuse and I primarily use it for site audit projects (backlink analysis, broken links, etc…).

 Clearscope is arguably the most DIRECT competitor to MarketMuse.
 Indeed, some of the views and features are almost identical.